SCarlsen7757/SimhubDashMenuPlugin/README.md

 The easiest way is to create a widget and pass the field data as a variable.

 ![Write NCalc formula to get field data](./Image/PassFieldDataToWidget.png)

+To get the number of fields for the current car, use the property `AmountOfFields`.

 To display the values of the field data in a widget, use these JavaScript code snippets for the binding property: